 Industry Analysis & Industry Trends

-The revenue of the Accounting Services industry has fluctuated over the past five years due to the global financial crisis and its effect on professional service companies.
+The Accounting Services industry's revenue has fluctuated over the past five years due to the global financial crisis and its effect on professional service companies.
 The crisis was felt during 2008-09, as business confidence plummeted and demand for accounting services faced a severe decline.
-The industry began to recover in 2009-10, before growing strongly by 6.0% over 2010-11.
+The industry began to recover in 2009-10, before growing strongly in 2010-11.
 This included strong returns from the four largest firms in the industry.
 However, weak business conditions resulted in the industry declining slightly in 2012-13.
 Over the past five years, increased restructuring of businesses in Australia has boosted demand for industry services, as accounting services are required for due diligence and auditing.
 The industry has also expanded its advisory services as professional services firms have sought new ways to increase profit... purchase to read more

 The capital-to-labour ratio is used to gauge the level of investment required to operate in the industry.
 To calculate the ratio, wages and depreciation are used as proxies.
 Currently, $17.74 of labour is required for every dollar of capital invested.

 As with most service industries, the industry is based on the use of human knowledge and labour to deliver a service to clients.
 Specialist skills and knowledge are required, with professional qualifications necessary to provide many of the industry's services... purchase to read more